anir-tubi/tubi-roku/README.md

 ![Build configuration](/docs/vscode_build_2.png)

 You can also set a key press in your keybindings.json file to start and stop the configuration.
-For example in mine I have:
+For example:

 ```json
 { "key": "cmd+r", "command": "workbench.action.debug.stop", "when": "inDebugMode"},